X-ray Safety Program Manual

 Preamble

-In accordance with its Health and Safety Policy and the general provisions of the Occupational Health and Safety Act of Ontario, the University of Toronto is committed to promoting the health, safety and well-being of its employees, students, visitors, and contractors.
+Under its Health and Safety Policy and the general provisions of the Occupational Health and Safety Act (OHSA) of Ontario, the University of Toronto is committed to promoting the health, safety and well-being of its employees, students, visitors, and contractors.

 X-ray sources are part of day-by-day university activity.
 They are present in our research and teaching laboratories, student projects and other activities that incorporate X-ray sources in the educational and research processes.
-Radiation generated by X-ray sources can cause a wide range of negative health effects when not used in accordance with rules and regulations.
+Radiation generated by X-ray sources can cause a wide range of negative health effects when not used following rules and regulations.

-The ALARA (As Low As Reasonably Achievable) concept has been adopted by the UTRPA as the philosophy governing the use of all ionizing radiations.
+The ALARA (As Low As Reasonably Achievable) concept has been adopted by the Institutional Radiation Protection Committee (IRPC) as the philosophy governing the use of all ionizing radiations.
 The ALARA principle seeks to keep all doses of ionizing radiation as low as reasonably achievable, social and economic factors being taken into consideration.
-No practice involving the exposure of patients or X-ray workers to ionizing radiation may take place if there is no benefit to them as a result of carrying out the practice.
-Radiation exposures must be kept below the statutory limit regardless of the practice.
+Radiation exposures must be kept below the statutory limit, except for medical radiation exposures.
 Persons using X-ray equipment should endeavour to keep all radiation exposures as low as possible.

 Mandate and Application

-This X-ray safety Policy applies to areas controlled by the University of Toronto: buildings, structures or open areas, to all employees and students of the University, to occupants of University buildings, and to external organizations that may use or be affected by X-ray sources hazards in such areas.
+This X-ray safety program applies to areas controlled by the University of Toronto: buildings, structures or open areas, to all employees and students at the University, to occupants of university buildings, and to external organizations that may use or be affected by X-ray sources hazards in such areas.

-In the Province of Ontario, the Ministry of Labour, Immigration, Training and Skills Development (referred here as “MOL”) under the Occupational Health and Safety Act, regulates the use of non-medical X-ray sources.
-The Ministry of Health (MOH), under the Healing Arts Radiation Protection (HARP) Act and the Occupational Health and Safety Act and regulations, regulates the use of medical X-ray machines.
-X-ray sources that produce X-rays of high energy capable of inducing radioactivity in materials exposed to them are regulated and licensable by the federal government, under the Nuclear Safety and Control Act (NSCA), enforced by the Canadian Nuclear Safety Commission (CNSC).
+In the Province of Ontario, the Ministry of Labour, Immigration, Training and Skills Development (MLITSD or traditionally known as the MOL, regulates the use of non-medical X-ray machines under the X-ray Safety Code 861 of the Occupational Health and Safety Act (OHSA).
+The Ministry of Health (MOH) regulates the use of X-ray radiation on humans (i.e., therapeutic or diagnostic) under the Healing Arts Radiation Protection (HARP) Act.
+X-ray sources that produce X-rays of high energy capable of inducing radioactivity in exposed materials are regulated and licensed by the federal government under the Nuclear Safety and Control Act (NSCA) and enforced by the Canadian Nuclear Safety Commission (CNSC).

-The UTRPA is responsible for the safe use of all sources of ionizing and non-ionizing radiation (both materials and machines), in all areas under U of T control.
-The use of X-ray sources and X-ray machines is under the jurisdiction of the UTRPA.
+The IRPC is responsible for the safe use of all sources of ionizing and non-ionizing radiation in all areas at the University of Toronto and is accountable to the Associate Vice-President, Research Oversight and Compliance (AVP-ROC).
+The use of X-ray sources and X-ray machines is under the jurisdiction of the IRPC and the office of Environmental Health & Safety.

-The UTRPA approves the University X-ray sources Safety Program and ensures that all components of the program are adequately implemented.
+The IRPC approves the University X-ray Safety Program and ensures that all components of the program are adequately implemented.
 The essential elements of the program are:

-- The registration of all X-ray sources used in University controlled areas
+• The registration of all X-ray sources used and installed in university-controlled areas with the appropriate regulatory body

 Implementation of the X-ray Safety Program

 The Radiation Protection Service (RPS) of the Environmental Health and Safety Office has the responsibility of implementing, updating, and auditing the X-ray Safety Program.
-The Radiation Protection Service will nominate one Health and Safety Officer as the University X-ray Safety Officer (XSO).
+The AVP-ROC will nominate one RPS staff member as the University X-ray Safety Officer (XSO).

 1. Introduction and Scope

-The basic elements of the control program are:
+The basic elements of the X-ray safety program are:

 Scope

-This program applies to all X-ray machines and X-ray sources in areas under the jurisdiction of the University of Toronto.
-Compliance with this program is mandatory for all faculty, staff or students who possess and/or use X-ray sources at the University of Toronto.
+This program applies to all X-ray machines and X-ray sources in areas under the jurisdiction of the University of Toronto, including both human and non-human applications.
+Compliance with this program is mandatory for all faculty, staff or students who possess and/or operator X-ray sources at the University of Toronto.

 2.1 Generation of X-rays

-- Electrons move from a higher to a lower level of energy inside an atom.
+• Electrons move from a higher to a lower energy level within the atom.
 These types of X-rays are called characteristic X-rays and have a line-type spectrum.
 Therefore, characteristic X-rays are emitted from the electron shell of an atom.

 2.2 X-ray interaction with matter